Crystal Anthurium (Anthurium crystallinum) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Crystal Anthurium thoroughly during the growing season while allowing the top 1-2 in. of soil to dry out between waterings and keep soil consistently moist.
+Water Crystal Anthurium thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings and keep soil consistently moist.

 Decrease watering in the cold season as growth is reduce to maintain the soil slightly moist but do not let the soil dry out completely.